 No matter your caregiving situation - caregiving in any form can be both a joy and a sacrifice.
-Our goal is to identify the stress factors that impact your quality of life and provide potential solutions; so you can continue to be a support system for the person in need.
+Our goal is to provide caregiver support by identifying the stress factors that impact your quality of life and provide potential solutions; so you can continue to be a support system for the person in need.

 Take the short screener to get the initial measures of your wellbeing, and a Navigator will reach out and invite you to participate in the full assessment.

 Caregiving is a fact of life for people of all ages and backgrounds.
 In Idaho alone, 25% of our population provides 171 million hours of unpaid support annually to those in need.
 This means that caregiving is affecting families all across the state; numbers that will continue to grow as our population ages.
 However, keep in mind that caregiving is not limited to taking care of the elderly.

 Some examples of caregivers include but are not limited to:

 -The young adult child who looks after their siblings because of a parent’s mental illness

 -The relative who takes on guardianship of a child with disabilities